zaanind/zaanind/README.md

 ## Hello, There! 👋

-I'm Sahan Induvara, a 17-year-old passionate developer from Mata, Sri Lanka.
+I'm Sahan Induvara, a 17-year-old passionate developer from Matara, Sri Lanka.
 Currently, I'm delving into the world of machine learning and fine-tuning large language models like LLAma 2.

 ## About Me